A program of the Clackamas County Public Health Division, funded by Supportive Housing Services

 Prevention and education

-- Education on medications, infection, sepsis, wound care, overdose prevention and Narcan use
+- Education on medications, infections, sepsis, wound care, and overdose prevention

 - STI testing and education